RickStrahl/WestWindWebSurge/Readme.md

 **License:**

-This tool is open source, but it is a licensed product that may require paid for license.
+This tool is open source, but it is a licensed product that may require a paid license.
-This means the full source code is available in public and available for modification, but both free and commercial versions of the product are available.
+This means the full source code is available and available for modification, but both free and commercial versions of the product are available.

-Please check this link for
+Please check this link for additional
 [Licensing and Pricing information](http://west-wind.com/websurge/pricing.aspx).

 All source code is copyright West Wind Technologies, regardless of changes made.